Dangers From Contaminants In Unregulated Private Wells

 The latest national survey of private wells' quality was done in 2009 by the US Geological Survey (USGS).
 It tested private wells in 48 states.
 Found that about 23% of the wells had at least one contaminant at a degree of likely health concern.
 Findings included:

-• The contaminants frequently found at these elevated concentrations were inorganic chemicals.
-These are metals, radionuclides, and nitrate.
-However, nitrate is obtained fundamentally from natural sources.
+• Inorganic chemicals, such as metals, radionuclides, and nitrate, were frequently found at these elevated concentrations.
+However, nitrate is obtained primarily from natural sources.

-• Like pesticides and solvents, artificial organic compounds were found in the greater part (60%) of the domestic wells inspected.
-Yet concentrations were rarely more noteworthy than human-health standards (under 1% of wells).
+• Like pesticides and solvents, artificial organic compounds were found in most (60%) domestic wells inspected.
+Yet concentrations were rarely more noteworthy than human health standards (under 1% of wells).

-• About half of the wells had at least one "nuisance" contaminant; this compound harms taste, smell, or other stylish factors—at a level or concentrations outside the scope of qualities suggested by the US Environmental Protection Agency.
+• About half of the wells had at least one "nuisance" contaminant, a compound that harms taste, smell, or other sensory factors at a level or concentration outside the scope of qualities suggested by the US Environmental Protection Agency.

 • Microbial contaminants such as bacteria were found in around 33% of the roughly 400 wells that had their water dissected for those contaminants.